RaulColino/Minishell/README.md

 # Minishell

-Linux Shell implemented in C
+Unix command-line interpreter implemented in C

 ## How it works